0xMacro/dive-into-solidity-udemy-course/README.md

 ## Lottery Contract

+The Lottery contract is a smart contract where people can enter the lottery by sending one ETH to the contract.
+When the owner of the contract decides, they can call the function `pickWinner` which will select a random player and award them with all of the ETH from the lottery.

+Technical Spec for Lottery contract:
+    - Anyone’s able to send a fixed amount of Ether to the contract’s address
+    - The address of a sender will be stored in a dynamic array called players.
+The same user can send more than one transaction to have more chances of winning.
+The same principle as in a classical lottery where you can buy as many tickets as you want at a fixed price per ticket
+    - The contract has an owner with special permission
+    - After there are at least 3 players, the owner can call a function that makes the contract pick a random player from the list which will be the winner
+    - The contract transfers the entire balance to the winner’s address, the players array is reset and the lottery is now ready to play again

 The `Lottery.sol` contract is full of comments with todo tasks.
 Please complete all of the todos listed in the comments in the Lottery contract, and then run `npx hardhat test` to check your work.
 There is a solution lecture at the end of section 2 on Udemy, which explains the contract line by line.